 - Be prepared that driving will take much longer than you expect.
 There are a few newly built highways in the country.
 One from Colombo to Matara (down south), another one from Colombo to the airport.
 Other than that the roads are in pretty bad shape, traffic is insane and covering 50 miles might take you two-three hours depending on the time of the day.
 Don’t plan too many activities in different places in one day or you’ll end up feeling stressed and exhausted.

 - The weather in Sri Lanka is not defined by seasons, but by monsoons instead.
 The southwest of Sri Lanka is hit by monsoon from April to September, while the northeast – from November to March.
 This means that any time of the year there are areas in the country where it’s not raining and you can enjoy your vacation.
 You just need to plan your itinerary accordingly.
 Having said that, I want to mention that rains in Sri Lanka are quite brief.
 It rains cats and dogs for 15 minutes, then it stops completely and you can go on with your day.
 It’s not ideal, but it never stopped me from traveling around the island.
+Just pack a light rain jacket in your luggage and you are good to go!
+This eco-friendly rain jacket is super cute, by the way.

 - The temperature stays consistent throughout the year at 26-30 C (78-86 F), but might go up even higher in the hottest months around April-May.
 The temperature goes down once you reach the Hill country.
 In Nuwara Eliya and Ella it can be as low as 10-15 C (50-60 F).
 Humidity is very high all over the island.
 The average is 60%, but in the southwest it can go up to 80-90%.